HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

 ### Section 1 - Installing IBM® Installation Manager

-The IBM® Installation Manager (IIM) is a tool that you can use to install and maintain your software packages.
-Wizards guide you through the steps that you must take to install, modify, update, roll back, or uninstall your IBM® or HCL® products.
-In this guide the Installation Manager console mode will be used to install the Software.
+The IBM® Installation Manager (IIM) is a tool for installing and maintaining software packages.
+Wizards guide you through the steps to install, modify, update, roll back, or uninstall IBM® or HCL® products.
+This guide uses the Installation Manager console mode to install the software.

 1. Open a terminal window and run:
    `ping <hostname>`